The 10 Best Helpdesk Ticketing Systems in 2026

 Collaboration: Enables team coordination with internal notes and ticket transfers

-Performance tracking: Provides analytics on resolution times and customer satisfaction
+Performance tracking: Provides analytics on resolution times and customer satisfaction, including customer service metrics like CSAT, first response time, and resolution time

 Features to look for in a ticketing system